 Angling clubs and individuals have commented negatively on the angling in the Ohau Channel since the construction of the diversion wall, except for the 2009-10 season, when the opening was described as very good to excellent.
-A number of letters from the Ohau Angling Club and phone calls from anglers have been taken by Fish & Game, and
+A number of letters from the Ohau Angling Club and phone calls from anglers have been received by Fish & Game over the seasons since the diversion wall has been in place.

-Fish & Game are bearing the brunt of angler reaction over perceived effects of the diversion wall.
 A lack of information provided to public on the progress of the wall consenting process did not assist anglers coming to terms with changes that they perceived to be occurring in the fishery whether factual or otherwise.
 Information pamphlets detailing the Ohau Diversion Wall consent and monitoring to date were produced by Bay of Plenty Regional Council during the 2012-13 angling season.
 Unfortunately these were not made available till after the closing of the Ohau channel fishing season at the end of June.
-They have been handed out to many anglers prior to and at the start of the 2013-14 season.
+They were handed out to many anglers prior to and at the start of the 2013-14 season.
+There has been a definite reduction in correspondence coming back to the Eastern Fish and Game Council since this was provided.
+Though, the 2013-14 Ohau Channel angling was much more successful which may have led to this reduction.